dcaohuu18/saffronart-scraper/README.md

-# saffronart-scraper
+# Saffronart Scraper
 A bot that scrapes data from https://www.saffronart.com/

 ## Running:
-To start the bot, use this command: python scrapeAllArtists.py
+1. Clone the source code to your directory
+2. From the directory, run ```python scrapeAllArtists.py```

 ## Requirements:
+* Selenium
 * Beautiful Soup and lxml
-* Selenium
 * Requests

 ## Note: